aurora8/mob-code-challenge/README.md

 - weights are fractional/prices are not
 - the goal is item indicies with max value (not max sum of item values)!
 - items with equal prices should favor lower weights (optimization)
+- there can be a max of 15 items placed in a bag
+- favour items with lower weights when prices are equal
+- favour items with higher prices maximizing the value of the bag

-the algorithm is a divide and conquer approach achieved by sorting items by highest price/weight ratio while also accounting for the price difference (prioritizing higher prices), then picking items one at a time until the bag is full ...
+the algorithm is a greedy approach achieved by sorting items by highest price/weight ratio while also accounting for the price difference (prioritizing higher prices), then picking items one at a time until the bag is full ...

 ## Algorithm Complexity
 Time and space Complexity is **O(n log(n))**